Introduction updated April 28, 2026

 Because of that experience, the Iranians always were quite fearful of Soviet intention.
 And the under Shah and later, the revolutionaries until now.
 The Soviet presence has been relatively small, when I took office there was a well-known cadre of a few hundred or a few thousand at most of communist affiliates…they were well identified by our intelligence and by the intelligence services in Iran.
 And I don’t think there is any preconception, I never heard any conjecture made by the intelligence forces that we had in the Middle East and GB and France and Germany and Italy or home that indicated the possibility of a revolution in Iran.

 However, late in the year, my first year in office, the Shah made his first visit to meet with me.
-I think I was the 8th president he had known.
+I think I was the eighth president he had known.
 With me, he was very determined when he came to the oval office to show what I thought was a well balanced and carefully considered insight into world affairs.
 Particularly those in Southeast Asia, in the Persian Gulf Region, what we normally referred to when we would say the Middle East.
 He spent about half an hour, describing to us what he thought might be significant in the peaceful competition between the superpowers, European influence in different countries in the Persian Gulf, the impact on a long-range basis of oil discoveries, oil production, how those disputes will have an impact on his country.

 He informed me privately outside the cabinet room that Iran had decided earlier with American encouragement to supply Israel with oil and there was a total embargo as you know among the Arab countries against those shipments of oil with Israel.
 He had some private secret meetings with Israel’s leaders in his country, and on two occasions in Europe, like in a hotel room in London, and so he was interested in letting me know, in a very quiet way as told my intelligence services in the Arab countries that he was letting Israel have the benefit of their oil supply.

-I had at that time quite a…in this revolutionary process.
+I had at that time quite a … in this revolutionary process.
 But any good intelligence from Iran about the public disturbances that had taken place, one of the weaknesses of our intelligence forces then and now is that we had kind of a tacit agreement, that with our closest friends such as Egypt and Israel and at that time, Iran, that we were not trying to penetrate in their country with a major intelligence officers for punishment of crimes (there).
 There had been a reciprocal agreement that was not honored by the other nations.
 Our country is so open in the presentation of news and opinions, we almost ignored the spying that goes on in our country by our allies and friends.
 But we do basically honor, the promise that we’ve kept not to try to penetrate their government.
-So our intelligence within Iran was limited except that the Shah and at least surrounding his military leaders… All started with a considerable amount of knowledge that the disturbances were already quite obvious in Iran, were much more serious in nature than believed by the general public.
-And so, after we finished a long session of routine consideration of large agenda, involving in the case of meeting with a world leader of a foreign country, I had the Shah come with me to a private room, the oval office is here, the secretaries office is beyond that and behind that is a small private room particularly in the summer time we had nice little private garden where I used to have lunch out a minister or a person or whoever…
+So our intelligence within Iran was limited except that the Shah and at least surrounding his military leaders. … All started with a considerable amount of knowledge that the disturbances were already quite obvious in Iran, were much more serious in nature than believed by the general public.
+And so, after we finished a long session of routine consideration of large agenda, involving in the case of meeting with a world leader of a foreign country, I had the Shah come with me to a private room, the oval office is here, the secretaries office is beyond that and behind that is a small private room particularly in the summer time we had nice little private garden where I used to have lunch out a minister or a person or whoever. …

 And I went through the evidence concerning that the potential opposition to his regime, some of the things that had already been made public by the administration, a complicated subject, one of one of the major forces against the Shah inside Iran, in Europe particularly influence on Iranian students who had been sent abroad and who’s tuition was being paid by the Iranian government.
 But these groups too had been disillusioned by the moral trappings of the Shah and his family what they considered to be a wasteful expenditure of Iran’s riches and his general autocratic attitude towards his people.

-Another very important element of opposition not related, I might say, directly, was opposition from a very rapidly rising middle class, who had always been quite poverty stricken and… but who, because of income that Iran was realizing from its large shipments of oil had become more fluent, more accurate in commercial affairs, traveling abroad whenever they chose, having frequent or constant interactions with foreign scientists and educators, instruction in forms of management.
+Another very important element of opposition not related, I might say, directly, was opposition from a very rapidly rising middle class, who had always been quite poverty-stricken … but who, because of income that Iran was realizing from its large shipments of oil had become more fluent, more accurate in commercial affairs, traveling abroad whenever they chose, having frequent or constant interactions with foreign scientists and educators, instruction in forms of management.
 And they were quite educated.
 But they had no authority to participate in the political affairs of Iran.
 They had no voice in shaping the destiny of their country.
 And they were frustrated at this total [non-participation] in the social scene.
-There were a very conservative rulers or religious leaders on a local level who were dealing with the Shiite Muslims, and as you know they resented very deeply the Shah’s westernization of the country, modernization is not quite an accurate world, but the Shah insisted on women should have equal rights and doing away with traditional dress and many other revolutionary things which the Shah and the…of Iran were deeply resented by the religious conservatives.
-And the Shah also had a series of arrangements, very secret, but it was sort of a combination of [lets say our] FBI the CIA the local police, and they were quite brutal in their handling of prisoners, just before government…there had been a demonstration of a large group of people on the streets of Iran who had been mowed down by machine guns.
+There were a very conservative rulers or religious leaders on a local level who were dealing with the Shiite Muslims, and as you know they resented very deeply the Shah’s Westernization of the country, modernization is not quite an accurate world, but the Shah insisted on women should have equal rights and doing away with traditional dress and many other revolutionary things which the Shah and the … of Iran were deeply resented by the religious conservatives.
+And the Shah also had a series of arrangements, very secret, but it was sort of a combination of [lets say our] FBI the CIA the local police, and they were quite brutal in their handling of prisoners, just before government. … There had been a demonstration of a large group of people on the streets of Iran who had been mowed down by machine guns.

 SAVAK, anyway, the secret police and when someone was arrested and put in jail, it was pretty obvious from the reports that I had from the national security sources and multiple other sources, that they were tortured, and were not given at least what we consider to be basic human rights.